marble999/freshlygenerated/content/posts/Grilled-Skirt-Steak-With-Smoky-Eggplant-Chutney.md

 1. For the grill: Place a charcoal grill or grill pan over medium heat and douse with 1 tablespoon vegetable oil.
 Grill steak until thoroughly charred on the outside, about 4 minutes, and cooked through, 10 to 12 minutes longer.
 Lower heat to medium-low and continue to grill for another 2 to 3 minutes.
 Remove from heat.
 Set aside.
 Keep warm.
 Place 4 tablespoons red wine vinegar and 1 tablespoon mustard in a small bowl.
 Add salt and pepper and whisk well.
 Set aside.

 1. For the grilled skirt steak: Place oil in a small bowl and add onion and garlic.
-Sauté over low heat until onion is lightly browned, 3 to 4 minutes.
+SautÃƒÂ© over low heat until onion is lightly browned, 3 to 4 minutes.
 Stir in vinegar and mustard and season with salt and pepper.
 Add steak and toss.
 Cover and refrigerate for at least 1 hour.
 Heat grill or charcoal fire until hot and place grill pan over medium heat.
 Grill until the steak is rare to medium-rare, about 2 to 3 minutes.
 Turn over and grill about 4 minutes more.
 Keep warm.

-1. Cook’s notes: The eggplant chutney can be made up to 2 days ahead.
+1. Cook's notes: The eggplant chutney can be made up to 2 days ahead.
 Store covered in the refrigerator in an airtight container.

 1. Check back here every Friday for a new recipe and keep up with all of the Times recipes here.

-1.